lowpoly1/programs/README.md

 ## Currently in development:

+filebrowser: TUI file browser that allows file and directory creation, copy, and move.
+I promise I am trying to think of a more imaginative name.
+Written in Python.

 art: ANSI Reference Tool.
 Program to assist with ANSI codes.
 Written in Python.

 cmd: Basic command line/shell.
 Written in Bash.